CtrlK

 Workflow Clarity

-Each workflow has a clear tool sequence and the setup section has a good 4-step verification flow.
-However, for batch operations (a destructive/bulk operation), there's no explicit validation or error recovery feedback loop — just 'check response for any individual message errors' without specifying what to do on failure.
+Workflows are listed with clear sequences and the setup section has a good 4-step verification flow.
+However, for batch operations (a destructive/bulk context), there are no explicit validation or error-recovery feedback loops — just 'check response for any individual message errors' without specifying what to do on failure.
 The user lifecycle pattern is well-sequenced but lacks validation checkpoints.

 2 / 3